JardaniWorld/alx-low_level_programming/0x0E-structures_typedef/README.md

-This code creates a new type with some elements
+This code initializes a variable of type struct